 NEET 2019 Exam Date

-As mentioned before, NEET 2019 will be held only once a year.
+As mentioned before, NEET 2019 is held only once a year.
 Exam date of NEET 2019 is May 05, 2019.
-NTA will conduct it in a single session only.
-Earlier, NTA was supposed to hold the exam twice a year: first attempt would have been during 03 to 17 Feb 2019, and second attempt would have been during 12 to 26 May 2019.
+NTA conducts it in a single session only.
+Earlier, NTA was supposed to hold the exam twice a year: the first attempt would have been from 03 to 17 Feb 2019, and the second attempt would have been from 12 to 26 May 2019.
 Revised important dates of NEET 2019 have been announced.
 Check them here.

 |NEET 2019||Important Dates|